Shades of brown: Cigar brown

 Cigar brown is a brown shade resembling the color of cigars.

+Cocoa brown

+Displayed at right is the color cocoa brown.
+At a hue of 25, it is classified as an orange-brown.

+Dark brown

+Dark brown is a dark tone of color brown.
+At a hue of 19, it is classified as a black-brown.
+An archaic term for it is piceous.

 Desert sand

 The color desert sand is displayed at right.
 At a hue of 19, it is classified as an orange-brown.

 It may be publicly regarded as a deep shade of beige.
 It is a pale tint of a color called desert.

 The color name "desert" was first used in 1920.